Nature Recovery Strategy

 A very important aspect of the NRS is the strong focus on stakeholder engagement – going beyond ‘the usual suspects’ that have been engaged in conservation plans and strategies in the past.
 The process will be as important as the output; ensuring meaningful engagement from a breadth of stakeholders will be essential in ensuring the NRS delivers nature’s recovery on the ground.

 Meaningful stakeholder engagement takes time, particularly with groups with which we do have existing strong relationships.
-Wild Oxfordshire have identified that Farmers & Landowners and Businesses are two stakeholder groups who the environmental sector in Oxfordshire need to engage with more proactively.
-We have therefore started the Nature Recovery Ambassadors project to establish relationships with influential people in the farming, landowner and business sectors so they are primed to engage with the Nature Recovery Strategy.
+Wild Oxfordshire identified that Farmers & Landowners and Businesses are two stakeholder groups who the environmental sector in Oxfordshire would need to engage with more proactively.
+We therefore started the Nature Recovery Ambassadors project to establish relationships with influential people in the farming, landowner and business sectors so they were primed to engage with the Nature Recovery Strategy.

 Evidence-base